doctrine/doctrine-laminas-hydrator/docs/en/basic-usage.rst

 Create a Hydrator
 -----------------

-To create a Doctrine Hydrator, you just need one thing: an object manager (also called Entity Manager in Doctrine ORM or Document Manager in Doctrine ODM):
+To create a Doctrine hydrator, you just need one thing: an object manager (also named entity manager in Doctrine ORM or document manager in Doctrine ODM):

 .. code:: php